knrick/Tools-identifier/README.md

 # Tools-identifier

-## This classifier is based on this repo:
+## This classifier recognizes axes, hammers and crowbars in people's hands and is based on this repo:
 https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10

 ## Guide on using the finished model